Install: TruSTAR for Splunk v1.0.9

 The Key is in clear text at the time of new modular input creation.
 On save of Modular input, the Key is encrypted and stored at the /storage/password entity of Splunk.

 Used when making API calls.
-Available under Settings-> API on TruSTAR Station.
-How to find your API Secret
+Finding your API Secret

 The Secret in clear text at the time of new modular input creation.
 On save of Modular input, Secret key is encrypted and stored at the /storage/password entity of Splunk.